Getting a Mortgage as a New Hire

 Next articleExpressJet Airlines, a United Express Carrier, Bolsters Pilot Training Capability with New Embraer E175 Simulator

-Jonathan Kulak is a Senior Loan Originator at Trident Home Loans, a pilot/veteran owned/operated mortgage lender licensed in 47 states and located in Pensacola, FL.
-He also holds an FAA Airline Transport Pilot and is a First Officer with a major commercial airline.
-His 8 years of lending experience allows him to seamlessly navigate through the toughest problems for his clients which resulted in him closing over 1,600 total loans in his career.
-He was recognized in the prestigious Scotsman Guide since 2020 as one of the top 10 Veteran Loan Originators in the country.
-Jonathan is also a Lt Col in the Air Force Reserves, a distinguished graduate of both Texas A&M University and Air Force Pilot Training, and a former AC-130 Evaluator Pilot.
-He has deployed into combat zones ten times and is a veteran of Operations Iraqi Freedom, New Dawn, Enduring Freedom, Resolute Support, and Inherent Resolve.
-Most importantly, he is a devoted husband to his wife Lauren of 19 years and the proud father of their four great children Vivian, Evelyn, Ruth and Jonathan.
+Jonathan Kulak is a Senior Loan Originator at Trident Home Loans, a pilot/veteran-owned/operated mortgage lender licensed in 47 states which is located in Pensacola, Fla.
+He also holds an FAA Airline Transport Pilot and is a first officer with a major commercial airline.
+His eight years of lending experience allow him to seamlessly navigate through the toughest problems for his clients resulting in over 1,600 loan closings in his career to date.
+He has been recognized in the prestigious Scotsman Guide since 2020 as one of the top ten Veteran Loan Originators in the country.
+Jonathan is also a Lt.
+Col. in the U.S. Air Force Reserves, a distinguished graduate of both Texas A&M University and Air Force Pilot Training, and a former AC-130 Evaluator Pilot.
+He has deployed into combat zones ten times and is a veteran of operations Iraqi Freedom, New Dawn, Enduring Freedom, Resolute Support, and Inherent Resolve.
+Most importantly, he is a devoted husband to his wife of 19 years, Lauren, and the proud father of their four great children Vivian, Evelyn, Ruth and Jonathan.
 For more information visit https://tridenthomeloans.com/jonathan-kulak, call 850-377-1114 or email [email protected].

 LEAVE A REPLY